ceph/ceph/doc/dev/msgr2.rst

 The protocol features are a new, distinct namespace.
 Initially no features are defined or required, so this will be "ceph 0 0\n".

-If the remote party advertises required features we don't support, we can disconnect.
+If the remote party advertises required features we do not support, we can disconnect.

 Frame format